vrnvu/vrnvu.github.io/content/blog/2024-01-05-simulacra-and-simulation.md

 # Simulacra and simulation

 In his book “Simulacra and Simulation” published in 1981, Jean Baudrillard concluded that we were living in a simulation constructed by the media.
-I would argue that in tech companies, we live in a simulation constructed by management.
+We could argue that in tech companies, we live in a simulation constructed by management.

 ## Distortion